GettingMarried/GMWiki/Website-Editor-Data-Structure.md

     // to get the correct stylesheet and the colours to generate
     // for the theme proper.
     "view": {
-        "theme": {
+        // (BE - Subscription Constraint) Offer it only if the subscription is active; if the subscription of
+        // of this theme is expired, fall back to the FREE subscription's default theme "theme": {
             "themeName": "contemporary",
             "colours": [